Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-shielded-amount.rst

 #.
 On the Ledger there's a message saying **Concordium is ready**, and then it says **Review transaction**.
 Using the right button, you now have to navigate through the following information to verify that it's correct and matches the transaction details in the Desktop Wallet:

-   -  **Encrypted amount transfer**, which is the amount that’s going to be transferred.
+   -  **Encrypted amount transfer**, which is the type of transaction.
+Because the amount is encrypted, the Ledger can't display the actual amount that's going to be transferred.

    -  **Sender**, which is the sender account.